osohq/oso/docs/auth-models/inheritance.rst

 .. container:: content-tabs right-col

-    Here's our application classes might be implemented:
+    Here's how our application classes might be implemented:

     .. tab-container:: python
         :title: Python